-The tacit risk in any modality of bodywork is that you’ve got a picture in your head of what the body should do and you make it do that, but you miss the feeling, you miss the attunement and intelligence that a sensitized body is coursing with.
+The tacit risk in any modality of bodywork is that you’ve got a picture in your head of what the body should do, and you make it do that, but you miss the feeling, and you miss the attunement and intelligence that a sensitized body is coursing with.

 YogaUOnline: Fill in some of the blanks for us: How did you come to this work?
-What inspired you to write a book, teach workshops internationally, and what were some of the personal experiences that developed your teaching?
+What inspired you to write a book and teach workshops internationally, and what were some of the personal experiences that developed your teaching?

 Philip Shepherd: As an early teenager, I lived with the sense that my thinking was being funneled down well-worn grooves established by the society surrounding me.